 Wine pairing is a very subjective matter, yet it evolves around a clearly defined set of rules, sort of a guideline for wine amateurs such as myself.
 I came across a strange one online, something about “making sure that your wine is slightly sweeter than your chocolate”.
 I disagree!
 And that’s the beauty of the wine pairing game… Make your own rules!

 Our last course was a yule log, a classic French dark chocolate dessert.
 Without much confidence, I took a sip of the Chardonnay that was left in my glass and wow!
 I was quite impressed –and pleasantly surprised– by how well the wine complemented the dessert.
-The mild tropical flavors of the wine were a nice addition to the roasted cacao butter cream, while its minerality and fresh acidity gave it a cleansing and cool finish.
+The mild tropical flavors of the wine were a nice addition to the roasted cacao butter cream, while its minerality and fresh acidity boo furniture gives a cleansing and cool finish.